sgrieve/GEG6230/week_9/modelbuilder_practical/modelbuilder_practical.md

 In this exercise we have multiple different catchment files which need to be processed.
 The aim is to add a new field to each of their attribute tables containing their erosion rate.
 ModelBuilder has some special tools for cases like this, called **iterators**, we can think of this as like the loops we have been learning in Python.

 The iterator we are going to use here is called `Iterate Feature Classes`, it is found in the insert menu (`Insert > Iterators > Iterate Feature Classes`).
 Double click on this tool to open its settings, and under `Workspace or Feature Dataset` choose the folder that the four `catchment_*.shp` files are in.
-Click OK, and the tool will become colored in.
+Click OK, and the tool will become coloured in.
 We have created a series of inputs, one for each of our catchment shapefiles, that we can now process automatically.

 ### Zonal statistics